-See Running Multiple Flows in Parallel (see page 297) for further details regarding selecting the implementations to be run in parallel, starting/stopping/cancelling parallel execution, etc. See Attempting Likely Optimizations Using Option Sets (see page 368) for explanations of how to use option sets to achieve better QOR.
+See Running Multiple Flows in Parallel (see page 256) for further details regarding selecting the implementations to be run in parallel, starting/stopping/cancelling parallel execution, etc. See Attempting Likely Optimizations Using Option Sets (see page 327) for explanations of how to use option sets to achieve better QOR.

-Table 56: Select Implementations Controls
+Table 44: Select Implementations Controls

-Name Description Existing Implementation This radio button updates the contents of the Implementation Table to show all existing implementations for the current active project (see page 248).
-Generate Implementation from Option Sets This radio button updates the contents of the Implementation Table to show the current active implementation (see page 248) and a number of to-be-generated implementations, one per Option Set (see page).
-The use of this radio button selection is covered in more detail at Attempting Likely Optimizations Using Option Sets (see page 368).
+Name Description Existing Implementations This radio button updates the contents of the Implementation Table to show all existing implementations for the current active project (see page 207).
+Generate Implementations from Option Sets This radio button updates the contents of the Implementation Table to show the current active implementation (see page 207) and a number of to-be-generated implementations, one per Option Set (see page).
+The use of this radio button selection is covered in more detail at Attempting Likely Optimizations Using Option Sets (see page 327).
 If the Implementation Table does not show any implementations besides the active implementation while in this mode, click the Refresh Option Sets button.
-Causes ACE to analyze the current Active Project and Implementation (see page 248) to (re-)generate customized option sets most likely to improve QoR, then the Implementation Table is updated with a list of to-be-generated implementations.
-Refresh Option Set Note This button must be clicked prior to clicking the Start Selected button whenever the active project or implementation has changed significantly, as well as the first time a user chooses to Generate Implementations from a new Active Project or Implementation.
+Causes ACE to analyze the current Active Project and Implementation (see page 207) to (re-)generate customized option sets most likely to improve QoR, then the Implementation Table is updated with a list of to-be-generated implementations.
+Refresh Option Sets Note This button must be clicked prior to clicking the Start Selected button whenever the active project or implementation has changed significantly, as well as the first time a user chooses to Generate Implementations from a new Active Project or Implementation.

 Name Description Seed Sweep of prime numbers This radio button updates the contents of the Implementation Table to show a number of to-be-generated implementations.
 Each of these implementations is identical to the currently active implementation, with the implementation option 'seed' being automatically set to the next consecutive prime number.
 The seedcount text field beside this radio button can be used to choose how many such implementations should be created.
 Implementation Table A table containing implementation names along with their selection state and execution state.
-The implementations listed vary based upon the active project and implementation (see page 248), in combination with the state of the radio buttons.
-Select All This button selects all implementations in the Implementation Table. ☐ Deselect All Start Selected Queues all implementations selected in the Implementation Table and begins executing in the configured number of parallel processes.
+The mplementations listed vary based upon the active project and implementation (see page 207), in combination with the state of the radio buttons. ✓ Select All This button selects all implementations in the Implementation Table. ☐ Deselect All This button deselects all implementations listed in the Implementation Table.
+Start Selected Queues all implementations selected in the Implementation Table and begins executing in the configured number of parallel processes.
 Stop All If clicked, all currently queued implementations are removed from the queue(s) and all currently executing implementations are killed.
-The Multiprocess Summary Report (see page 255) is updated with any and all captured information.
+The Multiprocess Summary Report (see page 214) is updated with any and all captured information.